In music, as in everything, the disappearing moment of experience is the firmest reality.” —Benjamin Boretz

 Our liminal generation’s embrace of records reveals our discomfort with digital and the experiential world it has wrought.
 If life is to be lived digitally, it must be true to the need which expresses itself here, in the rediscovery and renewal of an obsolete technology.
 The return of the record does not signal an embrace of the past, a reactionary opposition to change.
 Rather, it calls attention to what is vital about our old forms, what we have still to learn from them.
 It points to a way the transition to digital can be mindful of our roots.
 We encounter records as a new and fresh experience of media, where we can find what moves us in music, in life.
 Whereas the digital world seems to already contain everything we might experience, every record holds the promise of something unheard.
 It requires a kind of attention that interrupts the digital noise and holds us in its sway.
 The record asserts its power over us, forcing us to slow down, to pay attention to it, to experience it.

-I won’t soon forget the day when I realized that a record player produces sound without amplification.
-Believe it or not, if you play a record with your speakers off, you’ll hear a faint, tinny version of the music, emanating directly from the surface of the spinning disc.
+I won’t soon forget the day when I realized that a record player produces sound without amplification: if you play a record with your speakers off, you’ll hear a faint, tinny version of the music, emanating directly from the surface of the spinning disc.
 It sounds like your music is playing somewhere far away, in a microscopic universe where the grooved terrain of the record constitutes an entire world.
 This is the record’s unmediated sound, brought to life by the contact of two physical objects.
 Amplification merely brings the sound out of that two-dimensional world and into our own.

 For me, hearing this tiny sound was a miracle, the water turned to wine and downed in one gulp.
 I felt transported back and forth between these two aural planes,flattened into two dimensions and expanded into three.
 What was this machine that could bring forth sound so effortlessly, so naturally?